When recording your own work, the contents of modified files in

 $ git commit Makefile

-This makes a commit that records the modification to Makefile
+This makes a commit that records the modification to Makefile.

-The changes staged for hello.c
+The changes staged for hello.c and hello.h are not included in

 the resulting commit.
 However, their changes are not lost — they